-Don is available for live performance, studio projects, private instruction, and audio consulting.
+Don is a voting member of the Grammys and is available for live performance, studio projects, private instruction, and audio consulting.

 Danny Click: In December of 2010, Don teamed with Danny Click, a world-class guitarist and singer/songwriter from Austin, whose CDs, “Holding Up the Sun”, “Life is a Good Place”, and “Captured Live”, have found there way onto indy Americana and Country charts.
 The band set up shop at the Sleeping Lady, a tiny, intimate venue in Fairfax, California, playing weekly with a growing list of California music heavyweights.
 Helping “keep the Lady awake” as the Hell Yeahs! are Kevin Hayes and Ernest “Boom” Carter sharing the drum chair, “Violin Femme” Adrienne Biggs, Mike Emerson on keyboards, and Jon Mitguard on pedal steel and harmonica.
 The band recently recorded their second live CD – this time all acoustic with a string section – at Mill Valley’s 142 Throckmorton Theatre.
 March of 2015, they headed for producer Jim Scott’s Plyrz Studio in Southern California and recorded their current studio album, “Holding Up the Sun”, which is currently rising on the independent charts and receiving national airplay.

 Don was born in Ann Arbor, Michigan, and grew up loving music, but especially Rock’n’Roll—Elvis, Chuck Berry, Rick Nelson, Fats Domino, Little Richard, Del Shannon, Dion and the Belmonts, Duane Eddy, and Buddy Holly, to name a few, were early influences.